Respectability politics didn’t save me then, and they won’t save our community or movement now or in the future either.

 Autistic Hoya — A blog by Lydia X. Z. Brown: The neurodiversity movements needs its shoes off, and fists up.

-I sing from intelligence.
-I sing from letting them know that I know who they are and what they have done to my people around the world.
+We know who they are and what they have done to our people.

 We are prioritizing the comfort of the people who are most resistant instead of prioritizing the discomfort the most marginalized people in the institution experience.